gradle/gradle/design-docs/ide-integration.md

 - For older Gradle version the `JavaSourceAware.getJavaSourceSettings()` throws `UnsupportedMethodException`.

 #### Implementation
-- Introduce `JavaLanguageLevel` which contains a getJavaVersion() method returning an instance of `org.gradle.api.JavaVersion`.
+- Introduce `JavaLanguageLevel` which contains a String representation of the java language level via `getLevel()`.
 - Add a `JavaSourceSettings` implementation with `JavaLanguageLevel getLanguageLevel()`.
 - Introduce `JavaSourceAware` interface abstracting a common `JavaSourceSettings.getJavaSourceSettings()` method.
 - Update `EclipseProject` to extend `JavaSourceAware`.